WayScience/cellpainting_predicts_cardiac_fibrosis/1.preprocessing_data/README.md

 ## Illumination Correction

 To correct for illumination issues within the CFReT pilot data, we use the BaSiC method that was established in an article by [Peng et al.](https://doi.org/10.1038/ncomms14836).
-We specifically use the Python implementation of this method, called [PyBaSiC](https://github.com/peng-lab/BaSiCPy).
+We specifically use the Python implementation of this method (now an older version of the same package), previously called [PyBaSiC](https://github.com/peng-lab/BaSiCPy).

 Illumination correction is an important step in cell image analysis pipelines as it helps with downstream processes like segmentation (more accuracy in segmenting shape and identifying objects to segment) and feature extraction (accurate measurements in intensity, texture, etc.).